milica-golocorbin/authentication_with_nest_and_react_backend/README.md

 }
 ```

-Add PassportModule to AuthenticationModule's imports array.
-And add LocalStrategy to AuthenticationModule's providers array.
+Add PassportModule to AuthenticationModule imports array.
+And add LocalStrategy to AuthenticationModule providers array.

 ```
 import { PassportModule } from "@nestjs/passport";